-This page compares 25 leading adaptive learning platforms.
-Designed to change the delivery of material to the pace of the individual, adaptive learning platforms enable teachers to collect valuable data on each student’s progress, and can produce a highly effective personalised teaching experience for the student.Learn more.
+This page compares the best adaptive learning platforms.
+Designed to change the delivery of material to the pace of the individual, adaptive learning platforms enable teachers to collect valuable data on each student’s level of progress, enabling an effective personalised teaching experience for every student.Learn more.

 Read more about our mission.

 EdTech Impact takes pride in showing unbiased reviews on educational impact.
 Read more about our review guidelines.

 Last decade’s baby boom has meant that classroom sizes have been increasing.
 And when there are 20+ students in one physical room, it can be quite a challenge to ensure you’re providing a learning experience that’s meeting the unique needs of each and every student.